 Building the bridge to a brighter future.

-Located in the Rosann Gelvin Noel Education Center on the Cunningham campus, Gerber Education Program provides special education for approximately 60 youth in our residential treatment programs.
-The program is recognized by Urbana School District 116 and follows the district's curriculum and yearly calendar.
+Located in the Rosann Gelvin Noel Education Center on the Cunningham campus, Gerber Education Program provides special education services for approximately 60 youth (ages 9-21) in our residential treatment programs.
+The program is recognized by the Urbana School District 116 and follows the district’s curriculum and yearly calendar.
 Gerber School is accredited by AdvancEd.

-Highly-skilled special education teachers and teaching assistants work as a team with residential program therapists and staff to provide coordinated educational support.
-Many youth are significantly behind grade level in their education when they arrive at Cunningham and have not experienced prior school success.
-While our students often exhibit multiple variables such as learning disabilities, trauma, and mental health issues pose challenges to educational progress, the Gerber team assists each child in creating a positive identity as a learner so they can move forward toward academic success.
+Highly-skilled special education teachers, school service personnel, and teaching assistants work as a team with residential program therapists and staff to provide coordinated educational support.
+Many youth are significantly below academic grade level expectations when they arrive at Cunningham and have not experienced prior school success.
+While our students often exhibit multiple variables such as learning disabilities, trauma, and mental health diagnoses that pose challenges to educational progress, the Gerber team assists each child in creating a positive identity as a learner so they can move forward toward academic success.

 Cunningham Children’s Home accepts children and youth into our programs through referral and funding from agencies such as a local school district, the Department of Children and Family Services, and the Department of Healthcare and Family Services.
-For more information about Gerber School, call our Intake/Admissions Coordinator at (217) 367-3728, ext.
+For more information about the Gerber Education Program, call our Intake/Admissions Coordinator at (217) 367-3728, ext.
 281.

 This institution is an equal opportunity provider.